Syncing and Sharing

 command.
 It will print the

-commands that would be imported to the terminal without actually saving them to your library.
+commands and completions that would be imported to the terminal without actually saving them to your library.

 intelli-shell import --dry-run https://example.com/some-commands.sh